 Today, authentic Tinga Tinga African paintings can be bought from the Tingatinga Arts Cooperative Society which is located along Hailee Salasie Road in Oysterbay or their official website.

 The style originated with Edward Tingatinga, who started painting his highly-stylized animals and scenery in Dar es Salaam in the late-1960s.
-Using inexpensive materials, such as Masonite (a hard-board formed from wood scraps) and bicycle paint, Tingatinga quickly drew attention from tourists, who loved his use of extremely bright colours and his naïve style.
+Using inexpensive materials, such as Masonite (a hard-board formed from wood scraps) and bicycle paints, Tingatinga quickly drew attention from tourists, who loved his use of extremely bright colors and his naïve style.

 Tingatinga died just a few years later, in 1972, but by then his style had caught on.
-Followers of his school recreated nearly all of his works (meaning it’s not only rare to find an original Tingatinga these days, it’s often hard to authenticate one), and over the years, expanded and evolved the form.
+Followers of his school recreated nearly all of his works (meaning it’s not only rare to find an original Tingatinga these days, but it also’s often hard to authenticate one), and over the years, expanded and evolved the form.

 The Tingatinga Arts Cooperative Society (TACS) was registered on 28th July 1990 in Dar es Salaam, Tanzania.